NeTEx

 Functional Description

 The NeTEx Group (as of 2025) consists of 12 countries that are actively using this format, as well as a further 5 countries that are in the implementation phase.
-The market continues to grow – even beyond Europe, as the example of the Australian state of Victoria shows.
+The market continues to grow – including beyond Europe, as the example of the Australian state of Victoria shows.

 In addition to NeTEx, there are also other formats for timetable data, such as HRDF or GTFS.